sjmc11/sjmc11/README.md

 ### Jack Callow - @jvckcallow 👋

-Senior Software Engineer specializing in full-stack and front-end development.
+Senior full stack Software Engineer specializing in front-end development.
 I work with Go, PHP, SQL, and TypeScript, experienced using frameworks like Vue and Laravel.
 With a strong background in cloud services (AWS, GCP) and tools like Docker and Linux, I create scalable, high-performance applications.

 Currently FE software engineer at Sano Genetics.